 You may be thinking that Avalanche Lake is another hiking trail.
 True, it is a hiking trail, yet it offers a family-friendly hike.
 It’s four miles round trip, and there is some uphill climbing to the lake.
 Our boys hiked this trail when they were 6 and 10.
 There is some hiking involved, but the views at the end of the train make for the perfect place to have a picnic.
 I would highly recommend getting up early before the parking lot fills during the summer season.
 The views of the lake are stunning, be sure to stroll around it for different views.

 I have not hiked to Avalanche Lake in the evening, but I have been told that the views around dusk are stunning.
 If you do hike near sunset, pack and plan accordingly.
 There are pit toilets on this trail and my experience has been that it’s good to remember to pack toilet paper in your pack.
 The photo opportunities along this trail are amazing, so make time to take it all in.

 GOING TO THE SUN ROAD

 The Going To The Sun Road is the main road that crosses Glacier National Park.
-There are several pull outs along this road and I would highly suggest that you make time to utilize them.
+There are several pullouts along this road, and I would highly suggest that you make time to utilize them.
 We stopped and pulled out our folding chairs and had sandwiches at one point.
-A few tunnels along the route and a Weeping Wall with magical views, make the drive one of the best in the world.
+A few tunnels along the route and a Weeping Wall with magical views, make the drive one of the world’s best.

 As with any road trip, mother nature often determines how it all goes.
 On our first day in Glacier National Park, the Going To The Sun Road was closed part way up due to ice.
 It’s important to remember that the weather can change on a dime when driving through the mountains.
-We were able to drive up to the Weeping Wall and join several other national park visitors patiently waiting for the road to open.
+We could travel up to the Weeping Wall and join several other national park visitors patiently waiting for the road to open.